dotnet/docs-maui/docs/essentials/screenshot.md

 ---
-title: "Xamarin.Essentials: Screenshot"
+title: "Screenshot"
-description: "This document describes the Screenshot class in Xamarin.Essentials, which lets you take a capture of the current displayed screen of the app."
+description: "Describes the Screenshot class in Microsoft.Maui.Essentials, which lets you take a capture of the current displayed screen of the app." ms.date: 04/14/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 04/14/2021
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Screenshot
+# Screenshot

-The **Screenshot** class lets you take a capture of the current displayed screen of the app.
+The `Screenshot` class lets you take a capture of the current displayed screen of the app.

 ## Get started